-Introduction to the Semantic Web
+Introduction to RDF

 Instructor: Robert Chavez

-Credits: 1.5 CEUs
+Credits: 1.5 CEUs or 15 PDHs

 This course can be taken as one of six courses needed to earn our Certificate in XML and RDF-Based Systems, and may assume a certain level of background knowledge covered in other courses in the sequence.

 Robert Chavez holds a PhD in Classical Studies from Indiana University.
 From 1994-1999 he worked in the Library Electronic Text Resource Service at Indiana University Bloomington as an electronic text specialist.
 From 1999-2007 Robert worked at Tufts University at the Perseus Project and the Digital Collections and Archives as a programmer, digital humanist, and institutional repository program manager.
-He currently works for the New England Journal of Medicine in as Content Applications Architect.
+He currently works for the New England Journal of Medicine as Content Applications Architect.
 Interview with Robert Chavez